abstractacres/abstractacres.github.io/_posts/2023-10-09-communication-garden.md

 - We can hold each other accountable to our civic duty to stay informed about the world around us
 - We can remind each other that we are not alone

-9:14 PM
+**9:14 PM**

 This project may fail.
 It must support my academic journey and not cut into the boundaries of study time and other responsibilites.
-Or is may succeed.
+Or it may succeed.
 Not sure what that looks like.

+**9:25 PM**

+Today, at the library when I was supposed to studying precalculus I wrote:

+> What makes posting and viewing images and videos feel so 2-dimensional?
+Do we have time to live our lives online and offline?
+Who else is waiting for a permanent connection failure?
+Do we just want attention with immediate gratification?
+I'm online because I'm looking for people who would like to group-read the news on a video call.
+I imagine we'd take a news article and each read a sentence or two.
+We'd pause to define a word, find a location on a map, put a number into context with related date, or give a momoent of silence for those hurt, hungry, trapped, or dead we learn of.